 List what kind of feelings you would like to feel or experiences you would like to have in each of the four key areas.
 What activities give you a boost of self-esteem or make you feel energised?
 What kind of people do you want to work with?

-When you don't know what you want it is not fruitful to set goals based on achievement, but based on what kind of days you want to live.
-My favourite exercise is 'The Perfect Day' where you write down what happens in a course of one day from waking up to going to bed.
-You can cram as much in as you like and describe what ever is important to you.
+When you don’t know what you want it is not fruitful to set goals based on achievement, but based on what kind of days you want to live.
+My favourite exercise is ‘The Perfect Day’ where you write down what happens in a course of one day from waking up to going to bed.
+You can cram as much in as you like and describe whatever is important to you.
 I write this up every 5 years and so far it has worked wonders!

 I asked her how she has ended up where she is now and how she initially coped with the uncertainty of leaving her big job.
-She told me she grasped what made her passionate - travel and food - and just run with it.
-She doesn't think one should necessarily chase one ultimate goal, but to keep an open mind with each step and be aware of new opportunities that constantly arise around you.
-Her advice was to weight each option against how they are going to make you feel and if they excite you.
+She told me she grasped what made her passionate – travel and food – and just ran with it.
+She doesn’t think one should necessarily chase one ultimate goal, but to keep an open mind with each step and be aware of new opportunities that arise around you.
+Her advice was to weigh each option against how they are going to make you feel and if they excite you.